j-ochmann/DevBook/src/content/design_patterns/structural/adapter.md

 Although the implementation of Adapter is usually straightforward, here are some issues to keep in mind:

-1. *Implementing class adapters in C++.+ In a C++ implementation of a class adapter, Adapter would inherit publicly from Target and privately from Adaptee.
+1. *Implementing class adapters in C++.* In a C++ implementation of a class adapter, Adapter would inherit publicly from Target and privately from Adaptee.
 Thus Adapter would be a subtype of Target but not of Adaptee.

 2. *Pluggable adapters.* Let’s look at three ways to implement pluggable adapters for the TreeDisplay widget described earlier, which can lay out and display a hierarchical structure automatically.